json-schema-org/json-schema-org.github.io/draft-06/json-schema-migration-faq.md

 }
 ```

-validation will always fail for any non-empty object instance.  `"additionalProperties"` only knows about immediately adjacent `"properties"` and `"patternProperties"`, in order to ensure that each subschema means the same thing whether it is being used with another subschema or on its own.
+Validation will always fail for any non-empty object instance.  `"additionalProperties"` only knows about immediately adjacent `"properties"` and `"patternProperties"`, in order to ensure that each subschema means the same thing whether it is being used with another subschema or on its own.

 So in this example, if the instance has a "bar" property, it will fail the first subschema because "bar" is not "foo".
 If it has a "foo" property, it will fail the second subschema because "foo" is not "bar".
 And any other property will fail both schemas.